Simulating magic state cultivation with few Clifford terms: A sketch on an end-to-end logical error rate simulation

 In this next (better) approach, we can post-select on closed Pauli webs without ever generating measurement values.
 To run and simulate a numerical experiment with errors, Pauli errors must first be initialised in the ZX-diagram, with their error types and locations stored.
-Using this information about the errors, one can form parity values of close Pauli webs.
+Using this information about the errors, one can form parity values of closed Pauli webs.
 This allows us to determine, before performing any stabiliser decompositions, whether a particular error realisation results in a rejected shot.
-If any of the close Pauli webs (appendix \ref{appendix:d3_webs_det} and \ref{appendix:d5_webs_det}) are violated (returning $-1$ parity), the shot is discarded and we proceed onto the next shot\footnote{Or equivalent in the parallelised algorithm form.}.
-If none of the close Pauli webs are violated, only then do we perform a cutting followed by any necessary further secondary decomposition(s).
+If any of the closed Pauli webs (appendix \ref{appendix:d3_webs_det} and \ref{appendix:d5_webs_det}) are violated (returning $-1$ parity), the shot is discarded and we proceed onto the next shot.
+If none of the closed Pauli webs are violated, only then do we perform a cutting followed by any necessary further secondary decomposition(s).